Mozilla实验室发布一款实时协作工具库: TogetherJS

 TogetherJS has a “hub” that echoes messages between everyone in the session.
 It doesn’t interpret messages, and everyone’s messages travel back and forth, including messages that come from a person that might be on another page.
 TogetherJS also lets the application send their own messages like:

-to send a message (every message must have a type), and to listen:
+to send a message (every message must have a type

 The message types are namespaced so that your application messages won’t accidentally overlap with TogetherJS’s own messages.